dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T818: Fair penalties should not hinder business innovation.
+### T818: Penalties should be fair and not stifle innovation.

 |Support|
 |---|